javergara/m_learning_cenicana/README.md

 https://www.kaggle.com/c/aerial-cactus-identification/data

-unzip the dataset and train and test folders in kaggle dir Then two folders into kaggle dir, train and test and a file train.csv the structure is:
+unzip the dataset and train and test folders in kaggle dir Then two folders into kaggle dir, train and test and a file train.csv
-D:Trainning_dir
-├───kaggle
-│   ├───test
-│   └───train

 ## Install tensorflow